DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 1: 1) US Wildfire counts across all the states per year, 2) US Wildfire size (acres) across all the states per year

-As shown above, the minimum and maximum number of US Wildfires occured on 1997 and 2006 with total number of 61450 and 114004, respectively.
-The distributions of the the US wildfires in 1992, 1997, 2006, and 2015 are shown on the following maps.
+As shown above, the minimum and maximum number of US Wildfires occurred in 1997 and 2006 with a total number of 61,450 and 114,004, respectively.
+The distributions of the US wildfires in 1992, 1997, 2006, and 2015 are shown on the following maps.

 |**(1)**|**(2)** |
 | -- | --|